binchoi/ync-pcdp/README_EN.md

 # 💡 Topic

-- A collection of code written while taking a course about Parallel, Concurrent, and Distributed Programming
+- A collection of code written throughout the course Parallel, Concurrent, and Distributed Programming

 # 📝 Summary